 The consequences of cyber attacks on a business can be devastating: taking data into hostage for a money refund, digital infections that can immediately destroy all information, breaking the supply chain and causing money loss.
-Many logistics companies should consider shifting their focus towards data security to provide their customers with the safest transportation solution.
+Many logistics companies should consider shifting their focus on data security to provide their customers with the safest transportation solution.

 Although it is impossible to provide 100 percent protection against digital threats, there are many different ways companies can significantly raise the state of their cybersecurity.
 Not all of the cases of cyber attacks occur due to crime.
 A survey by the 2013 Trustwave Global Security Report says that 25% of digital infections turn out to be unintentional and can be caused by employees, suppliers, system errors, or other internal factors.
-Accordingly, intensification of cybersecurity doesn’t mean investing in IT alone.
+Accordingly, the intensification of cybersecurity doesn’t mean investing in IT alone.
 Companies should take a step in developing high-quality risk management strategies and train their employees to identify potential threats and avoid these types of situations.
-Companies can take precautions to help ensure their data safety:
+Companies can take precautions to help ensure their data safety.

-- · Employee training.
 Working staff must be highly aware of what potential cyber interfering looks like.
 Opening suspicious attachments from unknown users, answering uncertain emails and phone calls, inserting untested USB memory sticks – every employee should keep an eye out and watch their own actions carefully.

-- Investing in a cybersecurity expert.
 According to Gartner Survey, only 65 percent of companies have a cybersecurity specialist.
 Bringing on a skilled technician to constantly test software and protection systems can keep the company ahead of possible cyber-attacks.